onflow/cadence/docs/language.md

 ```

 The type of the right-hand side of the operator (the alternative value) must be a subtype
-with the left-hand side, i.e. the right-hand side of the operator must
+of the type of left-hand side, i.e. the right-hand side of the operator must
 be the non-optional or optional type matching the type of the left-hand side.

 ```cadence